National Museum of Denmark Visitor Guide

 • Audio guide / app: Available via the museum’s app and Wi-Fi → adds context in English and other languages → worth it if you’re visiting without a guide.

-💡 Pro tip: Don’t treat the Viking rooms as your finish line — if you still have an hour left, go upstairs before taking a café break, or you may never circle back to the Greenland and ethnographic galleries.
+💡 Pro tip: Don’t treat the Viking rooms as your finish line.
+If you still have an hour left, go upstairs before taking a café break, or you may never circle back to the Greenland and ethnographic galleries.

 Where are the masterpieces inside National Museum of Denmark?

-Egtved Girl burial display at the National Museum of Denmark
+Egtved Girl burial display at The National Museum of Denmark.

 1/7